How to get tickets for concerts in Japan.

 Another option for buying tickets while in Japan is reseller shops.
 They’re all over the place, and are commonly known as “金券ショップ” or “Kinken Shops”.
 I’ve never personally had to use one but I know people who have, mainly for stuff like AKB and Hello!
 Project.
 I’m not sure if they really deal in mid-tier Idol groups or not but it might be worth a look if you’re desperate.
 Obviously you’re at the mercy of whatever a particular shop has in stock so be prepared to visit a couple if you’re looking for something specific.
 You can also get discounted shinkansen tickets at these shops so that’s something else to consider.

-Speaking of reselling, you may also wish to look into websites like “TicketCamp“, which is a place where regular members of the public list their unwanted concert tickets.
-I don’t have personal experience with the site and it does seem like one of the more complex ways of going about things.
-However, you could potentially ask if any of the previously mentioned proxy services will buy something for you if you really have your heart set on those front row Arashi tickets.
+Speaking of reselling, you may also wish to look into websites like Yahoo Japan Auctions, which is a place where (after the sad demise of TicketCamp) regular members of the public list their unwanted concert tickets.
+I don’t have personal experience with buying tickets using this method, but like any other auction site it should be safe enough if you know what to look out for.
+This route to ticket buying should be available from any of the previously mentioned proxy services so it’s something to consider if you really have your heart set on those front row Arashi tickets.

-The only downside to buying from resellers is that you are effectively buying a ticket with someone else’s name on it and a lot of the bigger acts (BiSH, etc are still fine) are doing ID checks as you enter the venue so I’m not saying they won’t let you in, but they might not let you in.
+The only downside to buying from resellers is that you are effectively buying a ticket with someone else’s name on it and a lot of the bigger acts (smaller Idol groups are still mostly fine) have started doing ID checks as you enter the venue.
+Now I’m not saying they won’t let you in, but they might not let you in.
 Buyer beware.

 The easiest way to get a ticket for a show in Japan is to just show up on the door in all honesty.
 Most of your smaller Idol shows never reach capacity so unless it’s a really popular group you can usually just buy a ticket on the door.
 It’ll be a bit more expensive but hey, you’re at the show and it’s still cheaper than using a proxy.
 Something to note, if there’s more than one group on the show then you’ll usually be asked which group you’re specifically there to see and all you have to do is say their name (in Japanese if possible) and they get like a small cut of the ticket money or something.
 It probably also helps them get booked again too.